SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not

-During my conversation with their in-house folks, I pressed them about what happens if a person is not quite right for the predetermined configurations.
-They were quite clear that they only want to fit individuals who will succeed and refer those falling outside of their lane to a partner audiologist for a more traditional hearing evaluation.
-If someone is on the fence, they may require a copy of a traditional hearing test before making a final determination of candidacy.
+During my conversation with Eargo's in-house personnel, I pressed them on what happens if a person's hearing loss is not quite right for their hearing aids.
+They were emphatic that they only want to fit individuals who will succeed, and they refer people who fall outside their lane to a partner audiologist for a more traditional hearing evaluation.
+They may also request a copy of a traditional hearing test before making a final decision on candidacy.

-Shortly after my conversations with the Eargo audiology team, they were kind enough to send me a pair of Neo HiFi hearing aids to try out.
-The pre-delivery communication was very good, including a suggestion to have my ears cleaned so that wax wouldn’t interfere with the fitting.
+Shortly after my conversations with the Eargo audiology team, they were kind enough to send me a pair of Neo HiFi hearing aids to try.
+The pre-delivery communication was excellent, including a recommendation that I have my ears cleaned so wax would not interfere with the fitting.
 I also received shipping updates and a delivery confirmation.

-The packaging is well designed and efficient.
-One of my pet peeves is over-boxing.
-Eargo’s box is just big enough to hold all the components and documentation.
+The packaging was well-designed and efficient.
+One of my pet peeves is over-boxing, but Eargo's box is just big enough to hold all the components and documentation.

-The build quality of the charger and devices themselves is not only a rugged feeling but well designed in terms of both ergonomics and visual design.
+The quality of the charger and devices is not only a rugged feeling, but also well-designed in terms of both ergonomics and visual aesthetic.
 They look cool and modern.
-The devices themselves are very small, but the Right/Left markers are very large and clear, which is great for seniors who may have vision loss.
-In my nearly 30 years of fitting hearing aids, one of the most common issues with new users is getting them in their ears correctly so this is a big help.
+The devices are very small, but the right/left markers are very large and clear, which is great for seniors with vision loss.
+In my nearly 30 years of fitting hearing aids, I've found that one of the most common issues with new users is getting the devices in their ears correctly, so this is a big help.